usnistgov/ndn-dpdk/core/logging/README.md

 ## Loggers

-NDN-DPDK components are organized into many named loggers.
+NDN-DPDK components are organized into named loggers.
 You can find all logger names in the codebase with this command:

 ```bash